savonet/book/quickstart.md

 so that we know it will not fail.
 The argument `track_sensitive=false`{.liquidsoap} means that we want to get back to the live stream as soon as it is available again (otherwise it would wait the end of the track for the emegency playlist).
-Also not that we are defining `s` twice: this is not a problem at all, whenever we reference `s`, the last definition is used.
+Also remark that we are defining `s` twice: this is not a problem at all, whenever we reference `s`, the last definition is used.
 Another option would be to fallback to silence, which in Liquidsoap can be generated with the operator `blank`: